 This form may be used in lieu of the miscellaneous receipts to record multiple collections.
-Sponsors/teachers use this form to document collections for field trips, school pictures, brochure sales and other grade level sales.
+Sponsors/teachers use this form to document collections for field trips, school pictures, brochure sales and other campus or club sales.
 If a payee requests a receipt, a miscellaneous receipt shall be issued.